willghatch/emacs-estate/README.md

 * `estate-pager-state`, whose keymap inherits from motion-state.
 The buffer is set to read-only when pager-state is active.

 IMPORTANT: by default the key maps for these modes have NO KEY BINDINGS.
 If you activate estate-mode without defining key bindings (or using some other package that defines them), you will be stuck.

+Note that if `estate-set-initial-state-function` is unset, it will be set to insert state for minibuffers (though unless you override `estate-mode-activate-predicate` it will not even activate for those), and normal state for all others.
+You probably want to set this to some function that checks more conditions to use insert state in eg. `term-mode`.

 ## Why does this package exist?